MegalithOfficial/Blackjack-bot/README.md

 # Blackjack-bot
-A simple A Simple Blackjack bot made with Discord.js V14.
+A Simple Blackjack bot made with Discord.js V14.

 ## installation
 ### Step 1: Clone the repo from github and unzip to Desktop.